Internships and Employment

 NC Theatre is always looking for enthusiastic interns for our Development (Fundraising), Marketing/Public Releations, Audience Development (Sales), Production, and Administrative Departments.
 Interns work directly with individual department heads & staff and leave the program with real experience and insight into the live entertainment industry.

-NC Theatre is actively seeking WINTER/SPRING 2015 interns in Marketing/PR and Development!
+NC Theatre is now accepting applications for SUMMER 2015 interns in Marketing/PR and Developement!

 There are no specific time requirements for the development and marketing internships.
 We expect a strong work ethic and high standards of performance.
 In return, interns are treated as members of the staff and receive valuable hands-on experience.
 We ask that all interns be dependable, conscientious, and energetic.
 We work with students on establishing a weekly schedule that works with their classes and other obligations.

 For the development and marketing internships NC Theatre will assist interns to meet the credit requirements of their school, but all arrangements must be made by the intern.
 Internships for credit are preferred, however, you do not have to be a current student to be considered.

 Intern positions are non-paid with no housing or travel stipend.
 NC Theatre internships offer invaluable hands-on experience in a professional nonprofit theatre and the opportunity to train with industry leaders.
 NC Theatre is a great place to work, giving interns an educational experience that leaves them prepared for their next step into an entry-level position within the workforce.